Global stock markets mixed ahead of US jobs data - ExBulletin

 The Fed has raised its benchmark rate twice by 0.75 percentage points this year, three times its usual margin and the biggest increases since the early 1990s.

-Fed officials have tried to calm fears that the United States could tip into a recession by pointing to a strong labor market as evidence that the economy can tolerate higher borrowing costs.
+Fed officials tried to calm fears that the United States could tip into a recession by citing a strong labor market as evidence that the the economy can tolerate higher borrowing costs.

-But economists fear signs of weakness are beginning to appear in hiring, threatening one of the last redoubts of US economic power.
+But economists fear that signs of weakness begin to increase hiring, threatening one of the last bastions of economic power in the United States.
 Job postings are down and the number of Americans filing for unemployment benefits is up.

 The number of Americans applying for unemployment benefits last week rose by a modest 6,000 from the previous week to 260,000, the Labor Department reported Thursday.
 Early applications typically reflect layoffs, but forecasters still see the labor market as one of the strongest sectors in the economy.